dsc-courses/dsc10-2025-sp/syllabus.md

 Virtual Advising Center, or stop by drop-in advising hours.
 In short, seats in the class open up when students drop the class, which can be hard to predict.

-**I have been added to Gradescope, Ed, and other course tools.
+**I have been added to Gradescope, Campuswire, and other course tools.
 Does this mean I am off the waitlist?**

 No. Students on the waitlist were added to all course tools, so they can